Kong/kongponents/docs/components/table.md

 ### Custom Row Attributes

-There is a prop called `hasSideBorder` that when passed in, enables a default side border on each row, using the color `steal-200` by default.
+There is a prop called `hasSideBorder` that when passed in, enables a default side border on each row, using the color `steal-300` by default.
-It also adds a default hover color on the row that uses the color `steal-100` by default.
+This prop is on by default.
 These colors can be overridden by themes or by using custom row attributes.
-This prop also causes the row borders to be separate and enables spacing between rows.
-Example using `hasSideBorder` prop:
+Example with `hasSideBorder` set to false:

 <template>
   <KTable
     :options="tableOptions"
-    hasSideBorder
+    :hasSideBorder="false"
     />
 </template>